premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Text-To-Speech Synthesis on LJSpeech

-[Text-To-Speech Synthesis on LJSpeech](https://paperswithcode.com/sota/text-to-speech-synthesis-on-ljspeech) is a leaderboard that tackles the evaluation of TTS models using the [LJSpeech](#ljspeech) dataset.
+[Text-To-Speech Synthesis on LJSpeech](https://paperswithcode.com/sota/text-to-speech-synthesis-on-ljspeech) is a leaderboard that tackles the evaluation of TTS models using the [](#ljspeech) dataset.
 The leaderboard has different metrics
 available:

 - Audio Quality [MOS](https://en.wikipedia.org/wiki/Mean_opinion_score)